HomeACcessoryKid/ESP8266-HomeKit/README.md

 # About the code

 The code provides all the services required to pair iOS with an IP device and to operate that device once paired with multiple iOS devices.
 It runs on even the smallest ESP8266 device like the ESP-01.
-It attempts to create an API level to create your HomeKit device without descending to the lower levels of the HAP protocol.
+It creates an API level to create your HomeKit device without descending to the lower levels of the HAP protocol.
+See the [ESP8266-HomeKit-Demo](https://github.com/HomeACcessoryKid/ESP8266-HomeKit-Demo) for the details.

 ## Timings